 4. The Rise of Female Country MusicGiphy

 The 2010's brought us something that would only happen when pigs started flying.
 Country music getting somewhat popular and respected.
 Even better, female solo country musicians getting somewhat popular and respected, though we still have quite a ways to go.
-After Taylor Swift left Nashville for the pop charts, From Kacey Musgraves cleaning up at the 2019 Grammys, to Maren Morris being featured on a dance track, to Carrie and Miranda continuing their dominance, and even teaming up.
-But my personal favorite is Kelsea Ballerini's two albums which feature incredible lyrics, powerful vocals.
+Taylor Swift got the mainstream interested in pop, and Carrie Underwood continued being amazing.
+But after Taylor officially announced her departure from country, many wondered how the country world would survive.
+The answer?
+Female country artists.
+From Kacey Musgraves cleaning up at the 2019 Grammys, to Maren Morris being featured on a dance track, to Carrie and Miranda continuing their dominance, and even teaming up.
+But, my personal favorites are Kelsea Ballerini's two albums, which feature kickass lyrics, powerful vocals, and great beats.
 I can't wait for her and Halsey to team up for their CMT Crossroads special.
 Also, country music has gotten a lot more political.
 Little Big Town released "Girl Crush," which was praised and criticized for its LGBT influences, and the female empowerment anthem "The Daughters."
 Carrie released "Love Wins," which was praised for its message of equality.
 The Highwomen, a female country supergroup, based off of the male country supergroup The Highmen, was formed.
 And many artists are speaking out against Trump and pushing for more female country songs to be played.

 Whether it's Alyssa Edwards, Bianca Del Rio, Aquaria, or Shangela, you cannot deny that drag has might have gone mainstream.
 Drag queens are getting their own TV series, movies, showing up in fashion campaigns and Oscar winning movies, and RuPaul's Drag Race is winning several Emmy Awards.
 In addition to drag, marriage equality was passed in June 2015, one day before my 17th birthday, we celebrated the 50th anniversary of the Stonewall riots, and